The 100 Days Plus Pack guides you to a six-figure income with the skills you already have . . . with £100 off if you buy direct!

 Order from this page, and your Plus Pack will cost just £149.95, a £100 discount from RRP.
 How can I do this?
 Because bookstores demand a 55% cut of the retail price for the Plus Pack bundle, and that’s without taking printing and distribution costs into account.
 Selling it direct from this page lets me pass the savings to you.

-Buy direct from the link right below, and the Plus Pack will cost you just £149.95.
+Buy direct from the link right below, and the 100 Days Plus Pack—including the main workbook, the journal, the primer, all wallcharts and examples—will cost you just £149.95.
 (With FREE shipping if you’re in the UK.)
 So . . .

 . . . are you ready to earn £100,000 freelancing?